unicode-org/cldr-staging/docs/ldml/v39/tr35-keyboards.md

 > * Secondary weight is the index of the primary character, not the tertiary character
 > * Tertiary weight is the tertiary value for the character.
 > * Quaternary weight is the index of the tertiary character.

-_Attribute:_ `tertiary_base`
+>

-> This attribute is a space separated list of `"true"` or `"false"` values corresponding to each character matched.
+> **tertiary\_base** This attribute is a space separated list of `"true"` or `"false"` values corresponding to each character matched.
 It is illegal for a tertiary character to have a true `tertiary_base` value.
 For a primary character it marks that this character may have tertiary characters moved after it.
 When calculating the secondary weight for a tertiary character, the most recently encountered primary character with a true `tertiary_base` attribute is used.
 Primary characters with an `@order` value of 0 automatically are treated as having `tertiary_base` true regardless of what is specified for them.

-_Attribute:_ `prebase`
+>

-> This attribute gives the prebase attribute for each character matched.
+> **prebase** This attribute gives the prebase attribute for each character matched.
 The value may be `"true"` or `"false"` or a space separated list of such values.
 If missing the value for all the characters matched is false.
 It is illegal for a tertiary character to have a true prebase value.
 >
 > If a primary character has a true prebase value then the character is marked as being typed before the base character of a run, even though it is intended to be stored after it.
 The primary order gives the intended position in the order after the base character, that the prebase character will end up.
 Thus `@primary` may not be 0.
 These characters are part of the run prefix.
 If such characters are typed then, in order to give the run a base character after which characters can be sorted, an appropriate base character, such as a dotted circle, is inserted into the output run, until a real base character has been typed.
 A value of `"false"` indicates that the character is not a prebase.